 Getting Started

 Add skeleton loading screens to any React app in under 5 minutes.
-No config files, no build plugins.

 npm install boneyard-jsAlso works with yarn add boneyard-js or pnpm add boneyard-js.

-import { Skeleton } from 'boneyard/react'
+import { Skeleton } from 'boneyard-js/react'

 function BlogPage() {